WHAT CAUSES EYE PAIN? HOW IS EYE PAIN TREATED?

 Other treatments

-Surgery: eye operation in Turkey is rarely required to repair damage caused by a foreign body or burn.
+Surgery: eye surgery in Turkey is rarely required to repair damage caused by a foreign body or burn.

 .